stewtech/Bloggie.Web/README.md

 Then, I removed the privacy link and turned it into a dropdown nav item with Bootstrap and added the dropdown item called Add Tag

+Then, I created an new controller called AdminTags

+using Microsoft.AspNetCore.Mvc;

+namespace Bloggie.Web.Controllers
+{
+    public class AdminTagsController : Controller
+    {
+        [HttpGet]
+        public IActionResult Add()
+        {
+            return View();
+        }
+    }
+}

+I then changed the action to Add(), and made it a getter by adding [HttpGet]

+This created a new view called AdminTags

+Within this view I have created a form with the input fields Name and Display Name and a Submit button.